siwhelan/Task-Manager/README.md

 # Task Manager

-A Python program designed for for a small business that can help it to manage tasks assigned to each member of the team.
+A Python program designed for a small business that can help it to manage tasks assigned to each member of the team.

 This program will work with two text files, user.txt and tasks.txt.
 It will open each of the files that accompany this project and take note of the following